 Sometime during the passage of time, vanity entered into his thinking through pride in his beauty.
 Now his beauty was not just his appearance.
 That word "beauty" represented his power, his position, his influence, his intelligence.
-All of these things together gradually made him think that he was God's equal, or greater, and that he didn't need God.
+All of these things together gradually made him think that he was God's equal, or greater, and that he did not need God.

 I want you to think about that in relation to the Laodiceans.
 The Laodiceans say to God, "I have need of nothing."
 If you want to know how vile Laodiceanism is, think on that a while.

 Now back to the story here.
 As it was with Satan, so it also is with us.
 When God re-created the earth in preparation for man, sin was already present because Satan was already there; but sin entered the world when sin entered Adam and Eve, and sin entered through the presence of Satan and his influence.
-Now they (Adam and Eve) in their pride quickly turned their backs on God; but Satan didn't make them sin anymore than God made Satan sin.
+Now they (Adam and Eve) in their pride quickly turned their backs on God; but Satan did not make them sin anymore than God made Satan sin.
 Paul thus shows the flesh, the natural man, is not essentially sinful by creation, but it is actually sinful through sin, because sin, like a drug, has entered in from the outside of him and begins a process of dominating him from the moment that he is born.

 Remember what Adam and Eve did?
 Was God a foolish parent?
 Remember He was the only parent they had.
 Did He just cast them out without instruction?
 Hardly.
 God would not avoid or deny Himself the responsibility of teaching His children.
-So they immediately though, chose the wrong lord and master even though the very best parent who has ever lived was there.
-You see, the wayward child, whether Adam and Eve, or one of ours, or whatever, simply respected his friends more than his parents, or he wouldn't have gone bad.
+So they immediately though, chose the wrong lord and master even though the very best Parent who has ever lived was there.
+You see, the wayward child, whether Adam and Eve, or one of ours, or whatever, simply respected his friends more than his parents, or he would not have gone bad.
 The "fear of God" principle.

 I want you to look at this, addressed to church members.
 Again, back in I Corinthians 8.
-This is in regard to the conscience, to show you that sin affects us so greatly, even after conversion, that to some extent our conscience can't be trusted as a guide.
+This is in regard to the conscience, to show you that sin affects us so greatly, even after conversion, that to some extent our conscience cannot be trusted as a guide.

 This is to church members.

-Now he's talking here about the conscience of Christians.
-The conscience is that faculty within us that decides the moral quality of our thoughts, our words and our deeds.
+Now he is talking here about the conscience of Christians.
+The conscience is that faculty within us that decides the moral quality of our thoughts, our words, and our deeds.
 But as this series of verses shows, it can be misleading regarding what one should do if one's convictions are not strong.
 Notice that these people have a conscience which is still somewhat favorably disposed toward an idol as though it really is something of consequence, and the conduct of the offending brother produces an uncertainty that throws them into a spiritual quandary.

-Let's look at another scripture that shows how far sin can go in a society.
+Let us look at another scripture that shows how far sin can go in a society.
 This was in Judah not too long before it fell:

 This is a pretty graphic picture of sin, you see, which has enslaved an entire nation.
 Sin is bent on dominating each individual.
-Sin is portrayed in the Bible as a living entity, having the potential to dominate a person's life until a person's nature is changed by the receiving of God's spirit, which in turn then enables the person to successfully overcome sin's pervasive and destroying influence.
+Sin is portrayed in the Bible as a living entity, having the potential to dominate a person's life until a person's nature is changed by the receiving of God's Spirit, which in turn then enables the person to successfully overcome sin's pervasive and destroying influence.

-Okay now, brethren, we sin because the potential is there and we take advantage of it.
+Brethren, we sin because the potential is there and we take advantage of it.
 Now no one makes us sin, but since the potential is always there and because our nature can be influenced in that way—Satan, this world, and our peers, and our own drives influence us; but nobody can make us sin.
 We have got to understand that.
-Sin is something we choose to do—sometimes is ignorance, sometimes inadvertently, sometimes through negligence, sometimes willingly, and sometimes even willfully; but it is God's purpose that we chose to do the good, rather than sin, and we know that sometimes this puts us into great consternation.
+Sin is something we choose to do—sometimes in ignorance, sometimes inadvertently, sometimes through negligence, sometimes willingly, and sometimes even willfully; but it is God's purpose that we chose to do the good, rather than sin, and we know that sometimes this puts us into great consternation.

 This is a converted man, showing what a power sin exerted.

 Now he is saying in verse 13 on, through the first 4, 5 or 6 verses there, that after he was baptized he found to his dismay, that even after receiving God Holy Spirit, that sin still dwelt in him seemingly more powerful than ever.
 But was it really more powerful?
 No, it was not more powerful.
 But Paul was simply moreaware of its presence and the dominance of his character and personality.

-You see, before God began educating Paul about Himself—God—and about His—God's—way.
-Though Paul had a cursory knowledge about the law of God, he did not understand it—he did not see it; he did not grasp it; he did not see its refinements—like he did until after God did this revelation in his mind, and he began to realize that his former awareness had been shallow and purely academic.
+You see, before God began educating Paul about Himself—God—and about God's way, though Paul had a cursory knowledge about the law of God, he did not understand it—he did not see it; he did not grasp it; he did not see its refinements—like he did until after God did this revelation in his mind, and he began to realize that his former awareness had been shallow and purely academic.
 But now sin was a powerful reality that he could not conveniently ignore, but had to do battle with it on a daily basis, and he found himself so frequently losing struggles to its power.

 Now these verses are not intended to make us think Paul was going around sinning all the time, and then excusing himself.
 God forbid.
 He would not have stayed as God's apostle were he doing that.
-It was a matter, that as he matured, sin in himself became increasingly visible to him.
+It was a matter that, as he matured, sin in himself became increasingly visible to him.
 As he matured he was increasingly able to see refinements of the awesome difference between God's holiness and himself.
 It was the very education that God was giving him that made him seem so sinful.
 Now he was sinful, and what he is doing here is saying "I now see it.
 I didn't see it before."

-Now if there is anything that I have learned in the study for these sermons, something has become more deeply impressed on my mind during this than it ever has before, and that is, without the justification and the forgiveness that is supplied through the blood of Jesus Christ, I am sunk!
+If there is anything that I have learned in the study for these sermons, something has become more deeply impressed on my mind during this than it ever has before, and that is, without the justification and the forgiveness that is supplied through the blood of Jesus Christ, I am sunk!
 I am hopelessly lost, and so are you, and you and I are as good as dead.